enderNakamoto/Darkforest_Mina/README.md

 Therefore, it might be better to use the Keccak hash to save planet locations publicly to add extra layer of protection.
 Ironically, because Keccak is less efficient, it yields better protection.

-On [Shigoto-dev19](https://github.com/Shigoto-dev19)'s, recommenation,Chain Poseidon hash, was eexperimented with is to create a final hash, where we hash a Field to itself N number of times to increase the hashing time.
+On [Shigoto-dev19](https://github.com/Shigoto-dev19)'s, recommenation, chain Poseidon hash, was experimented with is to create a final hash, where we hash a Field to itself N number of times to increase the hashing time.

 #### Chain Poseidon hash on M1 Mac
 * time taken to hash 100 coordinates: 25062 ms